Marcosfsalazar/template_api_contatos_graphql/README.md

   ```
     npm install
   ```
-  - create a _knexfile.js_ with your database config
+  - create a _knexfile.js_ with your database config.

     template:
     ```
       module.exports = {